 If you are not comfortable trying on your own, you can try to find a local sharpening class.
 Many manufacturers also offer sharpening services (for a price), so you can avoid doing it yourself altogether.
 But, what’s the fun in that??

 In this article, we have gone over some general tips for maintaining your Japanese knives (washing, usage, storage).

 We also learned why it’s important to keep a sharp blade, and that you should only use a whetstone to sharpen Japanese knives.

 If you have any other tips or questions, leave a comment below, or feel free to contact me.

 What to read next:

-Need a whetstone (i.e. sharpening stone)?
-Read our guide to find best whetstone for yourself.
+Looking for whetstone recommendations?
+Read this buying guide to find best whetstone for yourself.